 Adeline Van Waning

 In her professional life as a psychiatrist she has been active in psychotherapeutic and scientific sense.
 Working with persons having a migrant and refugee background, she has always felt touched and intrigued by surprising developmental potentials and resilience that women, men and children may show in the face of great problems and sorrow.
 This interest connects with her involvement in meditation practices that can contribute in cultivating these qualities.
 Adeline Van Waning, MD PhD, MA Buddhist studies, participates in ongoing The Shamatha Project (meditation and scientific research).
 Her book, titled: The less dust, the more trust - participating in The Shamatha Project, meditation and science came out in 2014 at John Hunt Publishing.
 Summer 2017 her book was published, titled: Opgroeien en Ontwaken, de integrale benadering - boeddhistische, psychologische en maatschappelijke invalshoeken, Rheia Publishers - see at Books.
 She has been practicing Buddhist meditation for many years, in the nineties quite some years in Zen (with Prabhasa Dharma Roshi, Jiun Hogen Roshi), later Vipassana (Sr Jotika Hermsen, Dhammananda Bhikkhuni), and since 2005 specifically Tibetan Buddhism.
 Adeline practiced Mahamudra with Lama Tashi Nyima and Lama Palden Drolma.
 She devotes herself to the Mahamudra-Dzogchen path with Dan Brown and Rahob Tulku Thupten Kalsang Rinpoche, and among others Susan Mickel and Tenzin Wangyal Rinpoche.
 In addition she is a student in the Diamond Approach (a contemporary psycho-spiritual wisdom path, A.H.
 Almaas) and feels nourished by the integral approach (Ken Wilber).
+Her commitment to living the truth has a deep foundation in concern for the planet and all beings sharing the planet.
 She writes, works as a volunteer in hospice care and paints (www.adelinevanwaning.exto.nl).

 In 2000, inspired by the Institute of HeartMath, Drs Kees Blase brought the Heartcoherence method to the Netherlands - at first in schools and training; later, as the co-founder of HeartMathNL, in health care and government.
 Next to giving introduction training, professionals training and courses, he regularly is a presenter on Heartcoherence at scientific conferences.
 After his academic education as a medical physicist he devoted himself to leadership, emotion management, energetic bodywork and solution-focused work.
 Kees specifically trains persons who are professionals in psychiatry, hospitals, police and education.
 Together with Adeline, in 2009, 2010 and 2012 he presented the 6 weeks programme 'Meditating on the Monitor’, for professionals in psychiatry.
 Kees Blase is the director of HeartFocus in Loosdrecht, NL, website www.hartfocus.nl.
 On this website you can find a video of a course that was given by Adeline and Kees (8 minutes), look here.